lukejacksonn/oceanwind/README.md

 document.body.className = ow`h-full bg-purple-500 rotate-3 scale-95`;
 ```

-The example above will result in the following:
+The code above will result in the following happening:

 1. Shorthand syntax will be translated into CSS (e.g. `h-full => { height: 100vh }`).
 2. All resultant CSS will be merged into a single CSS-in-JS object